 We follow the rules and guidance put in place by the social media sites that we use, and rely on the measures of protection and intervention that they have in place.
 We reserve the right to remove any contributions that break the rules of the site.

 We welcome feedback and comments on the work we do but we will not tolerate any posts that are unlawful, defamatory or libellous, abusive, threatening, harmful, obscene, profane, sexually oriented, racially offensive or discriminatory.
 This is not an exhaustive list.

 We will also remove any posts on our social media accounts which are party political.

 If we do remove any posts or block users, we will advise them of the reasons.

 Liking and following

-We may follow or like accounts that provide information that is relevant to our work as a Council.
-This may include Government departments, Government agencies, Councils, the media, organisations we work with, as well as accounts whose information we can pass on for the benefit of our residents.
-With regards to Twitter we will also, where appropriate, follow individuals if we need to contact them via direct message, for example when dealing with personal enquiries.
+We may follow or like accounts that provide information that is relevant to our work as a council.
+This may include government departments, government agencies, councils, the media and organisations we work with, as well as accounts whose information we can pass on for the benefit of our residents.
+With regard to Twitter we will also, where appropriate, follow individuals if we need to contact them via direct message, for example when dealing with personal enquiries.

 Sharing and retweeting

 There may be occasions where we will support a local or national campaign by retweeting and sharing posts and times when we have to follow or like an account in order to take part in a conversation or contact an individual.
 This does not mean we endorse any of the accounts, their comments or actions.

 As a trusted organisation any sharing of information could be seen as an endorsement of a particular view, individual or organisation, and it is important that we remain impartial and protect the reputation of Harlow Council.